 Ice Flow

-Englacial stresses cause ice to creep internally, with rates that depend strongly on temperature and on the evolving microstructure of crystal grains.
-In my group, we model glacier and ice-sheet motion to understand how englacial viscosity of the ice sheet and assumptions about slip at the ice-base interface affect glacier retreat.
-Using the finite element method and models like elmer/ice and icepack, we can solve equations that describe glacier flow and use some of the unique data our group collects to constrain physical processes that contribute to motion.
+Englacial stresses cause ice to creep internally and the rate of creep depends strongly on temperature and the evolving microstructure of crystal grains.
+In our group, we model glacier and ice-sheet motion to understand how englacial viscosity of the ice sheet and assumptions about slip at the ice-base interface affect glacier retreat.
+Using the finite element method and models like icepack and elmer/ice, we can solve equations that describe glacier flow and use some of the unique data our group collects to constrain physical processes that contribute to motion.

 Andrew Hoffman